octobusjs/octobus/docs/1 - Intro.md

 - `math.sum`
 - `entity.User.findOne`

-Now let's say you want to get 0 as a result when the impressions nr is 0.
+Now let's say you want to get 0 as a result when the impressions number is 0.
 You can overwrite the previously defined service by creating another one with the same name:

 ```js
 subscribe('calculator.cpm', ({ params: { cost, impressions } }) => impressions === 0 ?
 0 : (cost / impressions) * 1000);